superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 Removed the share button showing the search results page

 Bug Fix:
-* Fixed the floating button not showing within the Product page
+* Fixed the floating button not showing on the Product page

 = 2.2 =
 Release Date: May 1st, 2022

 New Features:

-* Added fallback and native share support for official AMP plugin and AMP for WordPress plugin.
+* Added fallback and native share support for the official AMP plugin and AMP for the WordPress plugin.
 Make sure to enable the Fallback within our settings page to see the fallback social buttons

 Enhancements:

-* Coding improved a lot for the easily implementation new features to the plugin quickly on the future release.
+* Coding improved a lot for the easily implementation of new features to the plugin quickly on the future release.

 Bug Fix:

-* Removed the showing of the share button from the Archive pages as share button won't archives pages won't make any sense.
+* Removed the showing of the share button from the Archive pages as the share button within the archives pages won't make any sense.

 = 2.1.1 =
 Release Date: April 1st, 2022